corpnewt/UnPlugged/README.md

 3. The script will then prompt asking for the target volume - this is the volume that you just created in Disk Utility.
 The one where you intend to install macOS
 4. Then you'll be presented with a task list - and asked if you want to continue - type `y` and enter
 5. The script will build the full install app and launch it from the Terminal for you - continue the rest of the install as normal

+    ◦ Make sure to leave the Terminal open - do not quit it, as doing so will also quit the installer.

 ## Sonoma Notes